Nicotinamide phosphoribosyltransferase: Function

-Thus, the two substrates of this enzyme are nicotinamide and 5-phosphoribosyl-1-pyrophosphate (PRRP), whereas its two products are nicotinamide mononucleotide and pyrophosphate.
+Nicotinamide (iNAMPT) catalyzes the condensation of phosphoribosyl pyrophosphate with nicotinamide (NAM) to yield nicotinamide mononucleotide (NMN) and pyrophosphate (PP_{i}).
+This is the first step in the biosynthesis of nicotinamide adenine dinucleotide (NAD+).
+This reaction allows a salvage pathway, in which NAM is recycled from enzymes that use NAD+ (sirtuins, PARPs, CD38) as these produce NAM as a waste product.
+Thus this reaction is a major source of NAD+ production in the body.
+De novo synthesis of NAD+ from tryptophan occurs only in the liver and kidney, overwhelmingly in the liver.

-This enzyme belongs to the family of glycosyltransferases, to be specific, the pentosyltransferases.
-This enzyme participates in nicotinate and nicotinamide metabolism.
+The enzyme is categorised as a glycosyltransferase.

 Expression and regulation

 The liver has the highest iNAMPT activity of any organ, about 10-20 times greater activity than kidney, spleen, heart, muscle, brain or lung. iNAMPT is downregulated by an increase of miR-34a in obesity via a 3'UTR functional binding site of iNAMPT mRNA resulting in a reduction of NAD(+) and decreased SIRT1 activity.

 Endurance-trained athletes have twice the expression of iNAMPT in skeletal muscle compared with sedentary type 2 diabetic persons.
 In a six-week study comparing legs trained by endurance exercise with untrained legs, iNAMPT was increased in the endurance-trained legs.
 A study of 21 young (under 36) and 22 old (over 54) adults subject to 12 weeks of aerobic and resistance exercise showed aerobic exercise to increase skeletal muscle iNAMPT 12% and 28% in young and old (respectively) and resistance exercise to increase skeletal muscle iNAMPT 25% and 30% in young and old (respectively).

 Aging, obesity, and chronic inflammation all reduce iNAMPT (and consequently NAD+) in multiple tissues, and NAMPT activity was shown to promote a proinflammatory transcriptional reprogramming of immune cells (e.g. macrophages) and brain-resident astrocytes.